Fédération des Maisons Franco-Allemandes

 About the organisation

-With its six cultural centers in Aix, Brest, Dijon, Montpellier, Nantes and Paris the Federation on French-German cultural centers manages the administration and organisation.
-The competition is supported by the Mission du Centenaire, a French governmental institution which organises and coordinates projects dealing with the remembrance of World War I throughout the years 2014-2018, as well as the French Association of History and Geography Teachers (APHG), the French Association for German Teachers (ADEAF), the Goethe Institutes in France, the Institut Français, the Franco-German Youth Office (OFAJ-DFJW) and the Körber Foundation.
+With its eight cultural centers in Aix, Brest, Dijon, Nantes, Nice, Pau, Paris and Tours the Federation on French-German cultural centers manages the administration and organisation of the French Competition since 2012.
+The competition is supported by the Mission du Centenaire as well as the French Association of History and Geography Teachers (APHG), the Goethe Institutes in France, the Institut Français, the Franco-German Youth Office (OFAJ-DFJW) and Körber Stiftung.

 The history competition